ufal/npfl139/tasks/pisqorky.md

 C++ template [board_game_cpp](https://github.com/ufal/npfl139/tree/master/labs/12/board_game_cpp).
 That template now supports both `AZQuiz` and `Pisqorky`.

-The game provides quite a strong heuristic called simply `heuristic`; in ReCodEx, your agent is evaluated against it, and if it reaches at least 50% win rate in 100 games (50 games as a starting player and 50 as a non-starting player), you get the regular points.
+The game provides quite a strong heuristic called simply `heuristic`;
+in ReCodEx, your agent is evaluated against it, again in two different settings: first playing 100 games (50 as a starting player and 50 as a non-starting player) with a total limit of 15 minutes, and then playing just 10 games with a total limit of again 15 minutes.
+During the first test, you are expected to again use just the trained policy (`num_simulations` is set to 0), while in the second test you might use MCTS if you want (`num_simulations` is not modified).
+In order to pass, you need to achieve at least 50% win rate in both tests.

+ReCodEx also evaluates your agent against a single neural network agent.
+The evaluation consists of 100 games (50 starting, 50 non-starting) in `FirstChosen` setting without MCTS (`num_simulations` is set to 0), with time limit of 15 minutes.

-The final competition evaluation will be performed after the deadline by a round-robin tournament.
+The final competition evaluation will be performed after the deadline by a round-robin tournament, when the first move is chosen for the first player.

 **To get regular points, you must implement an AlphaZero-style algorithm.
 However, any algorithm can be used in the competition.**